 Results of Gomocup 2.
 Freestyle gomoku league

-When Freestyle 2 started, Carbon and Onix went the the top two places at the beginning, which was similar to Freestyle 3.
+When Freestyle 2 started, Carbon and Onix went to the top two places at the beginning, which was similar to Freestyle 3.
 The 3rd place was competed between Chis and Kanec, and Chis won it at last by a higher ratio.
 Carbon, Onix, Chis and Kanec went to Freestyle 1 at last.

 Results of Gomocup 1.
 Freestyle gomoku league